squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 When _instant loading_ is activated, clicks on all internal links will be intercepted and dispatched via [XHR][2] without fully reloading the page.
-It can be enabled from `mkdocs.yml` with:
+It can be enabled via `mkdocs.yml` with:

 ``` yaml
 theme: